Cassie is sharing research she's done on the synthesis of cyclohexanone.

 - The acetic acid and sodium hypochlorite, which is now hypochlorous acid, is slowly dripped into the round bottom flask.
 The temperature was closely monitored to stay between 40-50 °C.

-- After the addition of the hypochlorous acid was complete, the mixture was stirred for with the magnetic stir bar for 15 minutes.
+- After the addition of the hypochlorous acid was complete, the mixture was stirred with the magnetic stir bar for 15 minutes.

 - Once the stirring was complete, sodium carbonate was slowly added until the bubbling stopped.